×

 Best for Short Riders

-Schwinn Mesa is one of the best mountain bikes under $500 because it is made of high-quality materials, so it offers good value for the price.
+Schwinn Mesa is one of the best mountain bikes under $500 because it is made of durable materials and offers good value for the price.

-It has 27.5″ wheels and disc brakes which allows you to negotiate obstacles and stop quickly.
-Wide knobby mountain tires are wide enough for off-road riding but not too wide for road commutes.
+It has 27.5″ wheels and mechanical disc brakes which allows you to negotiate obstacles and stop quickly.
+Its knobby mountain tires are wide enough for off-road riding but not too wide for road commutes.

 See more: Schwinn Mountain Bikes

 Assembling might require some technical knowledge, though the bike ships mostly assembled already.
-The bike might be a little on the heavier side, considering it has entry-level front suspension.
+Overall, Schwinn Mesa might be a little on the heavier side, considering it has entry-level front suspension, but that’s common in this price range.

 This suspension is not intended for serious trail riding, but it will significantly improve the overall comfort on off-road rides.